Pre-Purchase Consultation Customer Support Find InBody Test Center

 Section 9

-Why it changes: More muscle = higher BMR.
-This is why building muscle is the most powerful long-term fat loss strategy.
+Key insight: More muscle = higher BMR.
+Building muscle is the most powerful long-term fat loss strategy.

 Section 10